We all know that customer: the one who you know by name because of just how often they’ve complained.

 Bureau Veritas is Latin for “office of truth,” and that’s what it has sought out to do since its establishment in 1828.
 The Paris-based marine survey and rating company provides testing, inspecting, and certification to marine vessels across the globe.

-A few years back, Bureau Veritas ran a sample NPS survey to understand the quality of its customer experience.
-The survey participation wasn’t huge, but it yielded valuable insights.
+A few years back, Bureau Veritas ran a sample NPS survey to understand how customers viewed their overall satisfaction.
+The survey response wasn’t huge, but it yielded valuable insights.
 So they sought out to scale the survey—this time, to include 10,000 customers worldwide.

 They used a survey software platform called SurveyMonkey to design a user-friendly survey campaign.
-And just like they expected, the easy design of the survey form increased their response by a jaw-dropping 800%.
+And just like they expected, the easy design of the survey form (using a customer satisfaction survey template) increased their response by a jaw-dropping 800%:

 Here’s a step-by-step breakdown of how to create a customer survey for your business.